yusufsvn/WeatherApp/README.md

 - **Hourly Wind Graph:** A graph visualizing wind speed changes.
 - **Fast and Efficient API Calls:** Redis caching saves API calls and speeds up data retrieval.

+## How to works redis?
+If the weather has not been queried before, it gets data from the weather API and writes it to redis.
+In subsequent queries, if there is weather data in the redis, it will get it from the redis, no need for an API call.

 ## Used technologies

 #### Client